 In contrast to your own shop, online or offline, there is less uniqueness you can display about your products.
 Amazon’s marketplace is built to make all products look as uniform as possible to create a consistent customer experience which gives less opportunity for differentiation.

-The Climate Pledge Friendly badge adds that little extra space in the search results and is therefore valuable for providing a visual differentiator to the competing products.
-It’s likely to lead to a higher click through rate to the product detail page.
+The Climate Pledge Friendly badge (and other badges for that matter) adds that little extra space in the search results and is therefore valuable for providing a visual differentiator to the competing products.
+It’s likely to lead to a higher click-through rate to the product detail page.
 The additional information on the product detail page might help to increase the conversion rate.
-Increased click through rate and conversion rate also help ad performance, possibly multiplying the initial effect.
+Increased click-through rate and conversion rate also help ad performance, possibly multiplying the initial effect.

 In a world where we are flooded with information and choice the power of labels should not be underestimated.
 A user decides in only seconds which product to click on and seeing a label that signals ‘better’ might be the necessary additional information that motivates that click and ultimately that purchase.